ray-project/ray/doc/source/serve/doc_code/hpu_inference_serve.md

 For more details, please see [here](/doc/source/serve/doc_code/hpu_inference_serve_deepspeed.py).

-Similarly, you can run this example like `python hpu_inference_serve_deepspeed.py 8`.
-Again, append the path to the model binaries if needed.
+You can run this example using `python hpu_inference_serve_deepspeed.py 8`.
+Append the path to the model binaries if needed.

 Press enter to start inference after you see `Model is deployed successfully at http://127.0.0.1:8000/`, and press enter again to start streaming inference.